taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 ## Results and Discussion

 We would love to hear your feedback about our songs, the interactive elements, and our vision.
-Feel free to talk to us after our set at the Live Music Symposium, or email us.
+Feel free to talk to us after our set at the Crick Institute's Live Music Symposium on Friday, 29 September 2017, or leave a comment below!